mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

      - Description
    * - MS_BUILD_PROCESS_NUM
      - Specifies the number of parallel operator build processes during Ascend backend compilation.

-       Note: Only take effect on Ascend910 AI Processor, not effective on Ascend910B.
      - Integer
      - The number of parallel operator build processes ranges from 1 to 24.
      -